How To Get A Therapy Dog UK For Emotional & Mental Health Support

 What are emotional support dogs?

 Many people love dogs, but therapy dogs are different than pets.
 Therapy dogs provide emotional support and comfort to people who are experiencing stress, anxiety, loneliness, or other mental health challenges.
 Therapy dogs often accompany volunteers to hospitals to visit patients who are recovering from various illnesses.
-While some people may associate therapy dogs with cancer patients, they can visit patients in numerous hospital departments and impact both patients and staff.
-Therapy dogs can also be taken to schools, rehabilitation centers, and nursing homes for therapy visits, where they often significantly impact people’s emotional well-being
+While some people may associate therapy dogs with cancer patients, they can visit patients in numerous hospital departments and have an impact on both patients and staff.
+Therapy dogs can also be taken to schools, rehabilitation centers, and nursing homes for therapy visits, where they often significantly impact people’s emotional well-being.

 Is an assistance dog different from a therapy dog?